pipiche38/Domoticz-Zigpy/README.md

 - <https://github.com/zigpy/zigpy>

+## TO BE ADDRESSED

+* [IMPORTANT] Performances.
+The proof of concept has been developped with a LUMI Motion Sensor.
+This communicate 2 events ( Motion detection via Cluster 0x0406 and Illuminence via cluster 0x0400 ).
+  * This is using the Quirk part, and I do not fully understand how it works (especially in regards to that issue https://github.com/zigpy/zha-device-handlers/issues/469 - Do not understand what Cluster IAS shoudl do here !)
+  * But in general I found the performance not as expected.
+Quiet some lag between the Motion and the event reported into the plugin layer (not the domoticz itself).
+The lag could be at several levels:
+    * zigpy-zigate as the implementation is quiet early
+    * a difference between the asyncio and the all zigpy stack in comparaison with the zigate plugin which is fully asynchrone with no waiting and synchronisation mecanism.
+From what I have measured with the zigate plugin the delay between receiving a message from the UART and getting the update on Domoticz widget is around 3ms.
+Here I have the impression that an important lag  between a motion should be detected, and the time the motion is seen by the app layer .
+  * I had the impression that doing 2 pairing at the same time could be problematic - but need to be checked again, as I do not see why -

 ## LIMITATIONS

 * Currently Zigpy librarry do not provide to interact directly with the hardware (Zigbee radio).
 For instance in the context of the ZiGate